 including criteria for determining qualifications, positive attributes,

-sub-section (3) of Section 178 of the Companies Act, 2013, adopted by the Board, is
+sub-section (3) of Section 178 of the Companies Act, 2013, is available

-remuneration paid to the directors is as per the terms laid out in
+the remuneration paid to the directors is as per the terms laid out in

 the nomination and remuneration policy of the Company.

 Declaration by independent directors

 The Company has received necessary declaration from each independent

 director under Section 149(7) of the Companies Act, 2013, that he / she